Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 A co-borrower with a better financial profile can help to lower your collective DTI when you calculate the average DTI between you both.

-Combining your income and profile with those of a guarantor could also help to qualify you for a higher mortgage amount.
+Combining your income and profile with a guarantor's could also help you qualify for a higher mortgage amount.

 Lender down payment terms vary: Some lenders let borrowers with a guarantor get a mortgage with no down payment—while others still require one.